 This isn't discipline.
 It's a Type 3's existential response to inadequacy.
 If worth comes from achievement, every extra hour of training is an investment in self-worth.

-Six small meals daily, spaced every 3-4 hours.
+Six small meals a day, spaced every 3-4 hours.
 Lean proteins, fish, vegetables, whole grains.
 No alcohol, ever.
 No processed foods.
 No exceptions.

-Sleep coach Nick Littlehales revealed that Ronaldo removes phones from his bedroom, minimizes screen exposure before bed, and always sleeps in a fetal position to support posture.
+Sleep coach Nick Littlehales — whom Ronaldo hired specifically to optimize rest — revealed that Ronaldo removes phones from his bedroom, minimizes screen exposure before bed, and always sleeps in a fetal position to support posture.
 Before matches, he sleeps alone.
 Nothing interferes with recovery.

 The Mirror and the Image

-Like fellow Type 3s Taylor Swift and Kim Kardashian, Ronaldo understands that in the modern era, the brand is inseparable from the person.
-In 2024, he launched his YouTube channel "UR Cristiano," gaining 1 million subscribers in 90 minutes.
-The channel gives fans access to his "real life," carefully curated and beautifully produced.
+Like fellow Type 3s Taylor Swift and Kim Kardashian, Ronaldo understands that the brand and the person aren't separable.
+In 2024, he launched his YouTube channel "UR Cristiano" and gained 1 million subscribers in 90 minutes.
+The channel presents his "real life" — carefully framed, beautifully shot, exactly the right amount of access.
+It isn't accidental.
+It's the same architecture as the SIUUU.
+Show them what you want them to see.
+Make sure what you want them to see is impressive.

 "I don't mind people hating me, because it pushes me."